 The environment for the sensor is the solderless breadboard and supporting pulldown resistor circuit.
 As the hand passes over the sensor, an electrical signal is generated.
 This electrical signal is then processed by the Raspberry Pi by way of the Python code embedded inside of the microcontroller's memory.
 The Pygame library will create a bouncing ball canvas allowing the graphics to move according to the Python code motion parameters.
 The motion parameters for this interactive animation is a diagonal direction up-down movement of the beachball on the canvas.

 You will use a photocell cell as the hand motion sensor along with the Python code and Pygame library to build your physical computing-based interactive graphics controller.
 With an understanding of physical computing and the Pygame library, you are now ready to build the interactive graphics controller.

 Electronics Circuit Wiring Methods

 To build the electronic photocell sensor circuit, you will use a solderless breadboard and jumper wires.
-As shown in Figure 3, the electronic photocell sensor circuit's output will be wired to a Raspberry Pi's GPIO (General Purpose Input Output) pin.
+The electronic photocell sensor circuit's output will be wired to a Raspberry Pi's GPIO (General Purpose Input Output) pin.
 You will wire the circuit's output directly to GPIO pin 25 of the Raspberry Pi.

-Another method of wiring the electronic photocell sensor circuit to the Raspberry Pi is to use the Adafruit T-Cobbler Plus as shown in Figure 6.
+Another method of wiring the electronic photocell sensor circuit to the Raspberry Pi is to use the Adafruit T-Cobbler Plus.
 The T-Cobbler Plus is an electrical breakout board providing access to the Raspberry Pi's GPIO pins.